What are environmental economists made of?

-For Baishali Bakshi, economist with the Minnesota Pollution Control Agency (MPCA), the recipe is easy: an aptitude for mathematics, a head for trends and analysis, and a personal connection with the environment.
+For David Bael and Baishali Bakshi, economists with the Minnesota Pollution Control Agency, the recipe is easy: an aptitude for mathematics, a head for trends and analysis, and a personal connection with the environment.

 “Where I grew up in India, there was high population density and lots of environmental pollution.
 This was compounded by the fact that there were also deep social inequities,” Bakshi said.
 Her journey to environmental economics was the natural result of combining her number-crunching prowess with her care for the environment and people living on the outskirts of decision-making.

 Bael, who hails from the East Coast, also answered the call to do right by the environment.
 “I’m really more of a generalist,” he chuckled.
 “I still don’t know what I want to be when I grow up!
 I sort of see myself as living in the intersection between the natural and social sciences.”

 He considers sustainability to be one of his core values, and believes that charting a sustainable path requires the realization that economic, social and environmental systems are all interdependent and cannot be seen as separate from one another.